London Residuary Body

-The London Residuary Body was a body set up in 1985 to dispose of the assets of the Greater London Council after the council's abolition in 1986.
-Similar residuary bodies were set up for the metropolitan counties.
-After the abolition of the Inner London Education Authority, the LRB took control of its assets.
+The London Residuary Body was a body set up on 12 August 1985 to dispose of the assets of the Greater London Council (GLC) after the council's abolition in 1986.

+Governance

 The LRB was chaired throughout its existence by Sir Godfrey Taylor.
 In 1986 Tony Banks had two adjournment debates on the LRB, which he said "exists in a vain attempt to clear up the appalling mess left in London following the Government's ill-conceived, ill-considered and ill-finished abolition of the Greater London council", and called "an unelected, unaccountable body whose members were hand-picked by the Government".

+Work

 Among the GLC assets disposed of by the LRB was County Hall and Parliament Hill Lido.

+After the abolition of the Inner London Education Authority, the LRB took control of its assets.

-After all of the assets were sold, the LRB was wound up in 1996.
+After all of the assets were sold, the LRB was wound up in 1996, with any remaining functions, property, rights and liabilities given to the boroughs of Kensington and Chelsea (in relation to accounts) and Bromley (otherwise).

 The LRB left few traces: the most prominent being a sign with details for the car park close to the Royal Festival Hall and London Eye – which vanished in 2004 when the car park was built.
 Another is a sign on County Hall itself relating to the legal position of the walkway on the river front of County Hall signed by John Howes, Director of Administration of the LRB.